Skeleton Outlines for Writers: Write Faster, Stay Organized

 For this weekend’s short share, I wanted to feature an infographic that applies to authors and copywriters alike: What Really Makes a Good Story? from Tom Albrighton at ABCCopywriting.com.
 Check out the original discussion or leave a comment to tell me what you think.
 Are there other vital elements to a good story?
 Do you disagree with anything in the infographic?

+(Note: This post’s original review was published in 2015, but this AutoCrit review contains some updates as of March 25, 2025.)
 Some authors love the revision process.
 Some, not so much.
 I fall in the latter group.
 But if there’s one thing I dislike more than working on revisions, it’s the idea of automating the process with software.
-Revisions aren’t only about spelling and grammar.
-They’re also about improving the flow of a story and making better word choices, even if your original is technically correct.
+Revisions aren’t only about spelling

 How to Move Scrivener Documents to Word